What is conflict transformation?

 Envision and Strategize: It is important, as part of the conflict transformation process, to think ahead about the future.
 Remember, it is not just about resolving the conflict, but transforming the conflict in a way that results in an infrastructure to promote harmony and support equity in the community.
 You could conduct a "visioning" event or conference to provide the groups with a safe space for them to imagine, share, and articulate what they think is possible by working together across groups.
 This visioning process helps people to see how they share a common and connected future, and it gives people a chance to develop strategies for individual and collective action.
 It links their image of the future to concrete steps that they could take to make that image come alive.

 You could ask participants to develop individual action plans for themselves and collective plans for two or more groups.
 It is critical that highly-skilled facilitators are engaged to conduct the visioning process in order to manage conflict and ensure that the participants move from dialogue to action.
-See Chapter 8, Developing a Strategic Plan to learn about community visioning and action planning.
-Future search is also a popular technique for community visioning.
-It brings together large numbers of people to plan and transform the plans into action and specific tasks.

 During the visioning process, the following questions are essentially asked: